EuVV22/AsylumAnalysis/README.md

-# Asylum analisis
+# Asylum seekers: During interantional migration crisis

-# Introduction
-This project presents the big picture reality of the asylum seekers throwout time and locations
+## Overview

+The repo is my capstone project for CODE:You.
+The project analyzes the asylum seekers, refugees and refugee like situation population to define, total numbers, countries of origin, countries of asylum and more.
+The goal of the project is to demonstrate a general knowledge of Python, Plotly.

 ## Data

-Data about asylum seekers
 Asylum flow data:
 - [Flow data](https://www.unhcr.org/refugee-statistics/insights/explainers/forcibly-displaced-flow-data.html)